-Until fairly recently, many students were concerned about using qualitative research.
-This was usually due to of a lack of confidence, or a lack of experience of using it, or both of these factors.
-The concern may also have been a result of a tutor not feeling confident in the student's ability to use this approach.
-This, in turn, may have resulted from the tutor's concern about their own ability in using a qualitative approach.
+Many students are concerned about using qualitative research.
+This is usually due to of a lack of confidence, or a lack of experience of using it, or both of these factors.
+It may also be a result of the tutor not feeling confident in the student's ability to use this approach.
+This, in turn, may result from the tutor's concern about their own ability in using a qualitative approach.